Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation

-Figure \ref{fig_case3} shows ECSO is also effective on FigStep \cite{gong2023figstep}, which is another safety benchmark of MLLMs.
-However, since both MM-SafetyBench and FigStep inject malicious contents into images by OCR, we only report full results of ECSO on MM-SafetyBench in Sec. \ref{sec_exp}.
+Figure \ref{fig_case3} shows that ECSO is also effective on FigStep \cite{gong2023figstep}, which is another safety benchmark of MLLMs.
+However, since both MM-SafetyBench and FigStep inject malicious contents into images by OCR, we only report the full results of ECSO on MM-SafetyBench in Sec. \ref{sec_exp}.

-Figure \ref{fig_case4} shows ECSO cannot be easily bypassed via certain strategy.
-In particular, by replacing the sensitive word ``bomb'' with a picture of a bomb, one could induce MLLM to generate harmful responses.
-However, ECSO succeeds to protect the MLLM.
+Figure \ref{fig_case4} shows that ECSO cannot be easily bypassed via certain strategy.
+In particular, by replacing the sensitive word ``bomb'' with a picture of a bomb, one could induce the MLLM to generate harmful responses.
+However, ECSO succeeds in protecting the MLLM.

-Figure \ref{fig_case6} shows ECSO can protect MLLMs from adversarial images.
+Figure \ref{fig_case6} shows that ECSO can protect MLLMs from adversarial images.
 Here we use the examples in \cite{qi2023visual}.
-Note that the first image \footnote{image source: https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/blob/main/adversarial\_images/clean.jpeg} is clean and the MLLM rejects to fulfill the malicious request thanks to its safety mechanism (though proving to be limited in this paper).
-However, the second image \footnote{image source: https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/blob/main/adversarial\_images/prompt\_constrained\_64.bmp} is adversarial (optimized to let MLLMs generate harmful responses).
-In this case, ``Direct'' generates unsafe contents while ECSO succeeds to protect the MLLM.
+Note that the first image\footnote{image source: https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/blob/main/adversarial\_images/clean.jpeg} is clean and the MLLM rejects to fulfill the malicious request thanks to its safety mechanism (though proving to be limited in this paper).
+However, the second image\footnote{image source: https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/blob/main/adversarial\_images/prompt\_constrained\_64.bmp} is adversarial (optimized to let MLLMs generate harmful responses).
+In this case, ``Direct'' generates unsafe contents while ECSO succeeds in protecting the MLLM.